alexanderwallin/node-gettext/README.md

 ## Features

 * Supports domains, contexts and plurals
+* Supports JSON, .mo and .po files with the help of [gettext-parser](https://github.com/andris9/gettext-parser)
 * Ships with plural forms for 136 languages
 * Change locale or domain on the fly
 * Useful error messages enabled by a `debug` option